-Parking for disabled visitors is available near the Visitor Center.
+Parking for visitors with disabilities is available near the Visitor Center.
 The ranger in the entrance kiosk can direct you to the location.
 Visitors are also welcome to drive to the visitor center to drop off individuals with mobility problems.

 The orientation film, An Introduction to the Life and Work of Augustus Saint-Gaudens (18 minutes) is shown open captioned at all times.

 In order to help the visually impaired better enjoy the artwork, we allow these visitors to touch some of the sculptures.
 The visitor must first contact a ranger to request a pair of special cotton gloves and to find out which artworks may be touched (some pieces are too fragile to be handled).

-Pathways around the park are found in a variety of surfaces; grass, brick, asphalt, bark mulch and gravel.
+Pathways around the park are found in a variety of surfaces; grass, brick, asphalt, bark mulch, cement and gravel.
 Because of the historic nature of the site, some of the pathways may be uneven and visitors should always take care when walking around the park.

 If you have any questions about accessibility at the park, please contact us at